-This Policy is limited in its application to trees that are:
+This Policy is limited in its application to trees that:

-- nominated for inclusion in the Classified Tree Register; and - listed on the Classified Tree Register.
+- meet the prescribed size trigger to be deemed a canopy tree as per clause 8 (1); or - are nominated for inclusion in the Classified Tree Register; and - listed on the Classified Tree Register.

+1.10.
 Policy intent